huanghc/PPCA/README.md

-# PPCA
+# PPCA：scheme calculator
-a class in summer: scheme calculator

 This is an individual project for CS119 Principles and Practice of Computer Algorithms in the second semester.
-In this project I realize the calculation part of the algorithmic language "Scheme", which is a dialect of the Lisp programming language invented at the MIT AI Lab.
+In this project I realize <strong>the calculation part of the algorithmic language "Scheme"</strong>, which is a dialect of the Lisp programming language invented at the MIT AI Lab.

 Specifically, this job requires the following: